openebs/openebs/contribute/design/1.x/cstor/pdb/20200113-cstor-poddisruptionbudget.md

   after last referring volume deprovision time.
 - Induce network error during PDB creation time then PDB should be created during next reconciliation time.
+- Provision a cStorVolume with replica count equal to pool count(i.e count > 3) of CSPC and provision another HA volume and verify only one PDB should exist.

 ## Drawbacks